-Makeup – Use under eye concealer before applying a good quality makeup a slight bit lighter than your own skin tone.
+Makeup – Use under eye concealer before applying a good quality makeup slightly lighter than your own skin tone.
 For blue veins, use a yellow-tinted one and for red-colored veins, use a reddish-toned one.

 Bronzing Creams – Can be used every day to hide scars and marks.
 Get some advice on the least chemically laden.

 Self-Care Home Remedies

 - First and foremost is a healthy diet (fresh fruits, raw veggies)